 - Chorus, only one mode – This is a problem.
 A lot of the dreamy character of some Juno-106 pads and strings come from Chorus II.
 The MKS-7 only uses one BBD chip, compared to the Juno’s dual MN3009.

 - Noise – Noise is only available on the two Melody voices, and even so it’s only available at full volume or nothing.
 Some people like to add a bit of grit to a sound with a little noise.

 The Bass voice

 The bass voice differs from the ordinary voices in many respects.
 It has no modulation at all except envelope.
 It cannot have saw and pulse waveforms, but can’t have both at the same time.
-No noise, no inverse envelope, no HPF etc. On the plus side, it’s the only voice that has an analog envelope.
+No noise, no inverse envelope, no HPF etc. On the plus side, the Bass has an analog envelope.
 This is important because the control voltage it outputs has an exponential shape, and therefore has more punch with short attack- and decay settings.
 All things considered, this bass is a lot more trimmed-down than any bass synth, like SH-101 or MC-202.
 Since it lacks velocity sensitivity I dare say it’s even more basic than the TB-303 sound engine which sports accent and slide controls.
 Still, it’s a rock solid bass, and a lot of people like it a lot.

 Creating patches and saving them

 But everybody ideally wants hardware sliders and buttons.
 You could get a Stereoping Juno-106 programmer or a Behringer BCR for that.
 But doing so, you will still have to save your SysEx patch in your sequencer, in a SysEx librarian, or within your programmer if it allows that (Behringer BCR does not).

 Using the MKS-7 to get a Juno-106 is just too much hassle.
 The only things making me consider it is the price difference and that the MKS is velocity sensitive.
 I’ll stay with the JU-06.